 Plan contribution requirements and benefit terms of the School and OPEB Plan members are established and may be amended through recommendations of the Insurance Committee and action from the Board.
 The School has not advanced funded or established a funding methodology for the annual OPEB costs or the net OPEB obligation.
-As of the valuation date, June 30, 2018, there were 110 active plan members and 10 inactive plan members or beneficiaries receiving benefits.
-There are no inactive plan members entitled to benefits not yet receiving benefits, and 2 active participants that receive postemployment life insurance benefits.
-The School provided contributions of \$18,308 toward annual OPEB costs, comprised of benefit payments made on behalf of the retirees for claims expense, retention costs, and net of retiree contributions totaling \$22,087.
+As of the valuation date, June 30, 2020, there were 124 active plan members and 10 inactive plan members or beneficiaries receiving benefits.
+There are no inactive plan members entitled to benefits not yet receiving benefits.
+The School provided contributions of \$30,791 toward annual OPEB costs, comprised of benefit payments made on behalf of the retirees for claims expense, retention costs, and net of retiree contributions totaling \$22,723.
 Required contributions are based on projected pay-as-you-go financing.